Would you let little fishies nibble on your toes?

 Fish Kiss is a foot spa that mimics the ones you'll find in Asia.
 It was opened in the summer of 2018 by three friends who took a trip to Thailand.
 They saw how popular these fish pedicures were and started plans right away to get a spa opened in Provo, Utah.

-They now offer fish pedicures (and manicures!) and bring a little bit of Thailand and China to us, which we greatly appreciate.
+They now offer fish pedicures (and manicures!) and bring a little bit of Asia to us, which we greatly appreciate.

 Monday- Thursday 11:00 AM - 8:00 PM

 - Price: $15.00 for the pedicure.
 This includes a foot wash, fish pedicure, warm towel wrap, and moisturizing lotion.
 Fish Kiss donates 5% of every purchase to refugees in Utah, which we love.

 - Address: 32 South Freedom Bvld.
 Provo, UT